SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Adverts for players
     - No-fall damage for VIP
     - VIP settings (VIP can change their benefits, like if they want to have more HP..)
-    - VIP models (for CT and TT, VIP can turn it on/off)
+    - Custom VIP models (for CT and TT, VIP can turn it on/off)
     - Hit market for VIP with sound and screen effect
     - VIP info menu (what benefits have VIP and price of VIP)
     - Trail for VIP (VIP can change color or turn it off/on or choose color of trail)